tenzen-y/ansible-rook-ceph/docs/big.md

         Confirm New Vault password:
         ```

-    If all processes complete, you get message, 'Welcome to Storage NUMA!!!'.
+    When all processes complete, you get message, 'Welcome to Storage NUMA!!!'.

     ```console
     # pods in ns, rook-ceph